rails/sprockets/guides/how_sprockets_works.md

 - `:metadata` - Hash of processor metadata

 The return hash has these keys:
-- `:data` - Replaces the assets `input[:data]` to the next processor in the chain
+- `:data` - Replaces the assets `input[:data]` for the next processor in the chain
 - `:required` - A Set of String asset URIs that `Bundle` processor should concatenate together
 - `:stubbed` - A Set of String asset URIs that will be omitted from the `:required` set
 - `:links` - A Set of String asset URIs that should be compiled along with the assets
 - `:dependencies` - A Set of String cache URIs that should be monitored for caching
 - `:map` - An Array of source maps for the assets
 - `:charset` - The mime charset for an asset

  The `:required` is really interesting(as we will see later), each dependency from your asset files will be stored in this field.

 There are a lot of interesting built-in processors as:

 - BabelProcessor
 - CoffeScriptProcessor
 - SassProcessor
-- BundlerProcessor
-- etc...
+- BundlerProcessor etc...

  BundlerProcessor is used to run concatenated assets rather than individual files.

 To register a processor in Sprockets, we use this syntax.